Need for Speed: Porsche Unleashed: Gameplay

 A screenshot of the game (Windows version), depicting the exclusive use of Porsche cars on a track set on Corsica.
 The car displayed is a 930, in front of it is a factory mode 911 Carrera RS 2.7.

 Need for Speed: Porsche Unleashed gives the player the opportunity to race Porsche cars (including 3 race cars) throughout a range of tracks located in Europe.
 There are two career modes, an evolution mode, where the player starts with Porsche cars made in 1950 with the first 356 and ends with Porsche cars made in 2000 with the 996 and factory driver mode, where the player goes through a series of events like slalom, stunts, and races, using Porsche cars preselected for each event.
 The player can customize their cars drawing from an in-depth catalog of different Porsche as well as aftermarket parts.
 Unlike previous games in the series, there are no pursuit modes in the Windows version.
 Some factory driver events include police cars, but the police cars only attempt to impede the players car during certain sprint events.
 In the PlayStation version, there is an exclusive chase mode where the player has to outrun a pursuing police car until a timer runs out.
 In splitscreen multiplayer, a second player can take control of the police car and attempt to catch the other player.

 The factory driver mode introduces the first storyline in the Need For Speed series.
 The player's goal is to become a Porsche factory driver by completing a series of events.
 The game uses pop-up windows, each with an image of an existing Porsche factory team member, and text describing the next event, and also commenting on the player's progress.
 In some cases, a timed course such as a slalom notes the required time to pass, but also mentions the current team record, where beating the record is optional and the post event pop-up will note if the player set a new record or not.
 The events involve stunts, like doing two 180 degree spins (the first one leaves the players car driving backwards for a bit), slalom courses, delivery (time limited sprints with police that interfere with the player's car), normal sprint and circuit races.

+Release

 Need for Speed: Top Speed

 An additional online-only conversion of Porsche Unleashed, dubbed Need for Speed: Top Speed, was released in response to both the release of MacGillivray Freeman's 2002 IMAX film, Top Speed, and the Porsche Cayenne.
 The game features three existing tracks from Porsche Unleashed and three Porsche vehicles: the 911 (996) Turbo, the 959 and the Cayenne Turbo.

 Access to Need for Speed: Top Speed was bundled alongside the PC version of Need for Speed: Hot Pursuit 2.